awesomeshield/awesomeshield.github.io/content/tutorials/thermometer/text.md

 #### Tidying it up
-If you used `Serial.print()` inside the loop, you might have noticed that the Arduino sends the temperature over and over again, without any spaces.
+If you used `Serial.print()` inside the loop, you might have noticed that the Arduino sends the temperature over and over again, without any spaces or labels.
 This can get a little hard to read.

 Try using `serial.print()` to add some text as well, so that your message reads something like "The temperature is 25.0 degrees Celsius."

-After you've used `Serial.print()` to send your message, try adding `Serial.println();`.
+After you've used `Serial.print()` to create your temperature message, try adding `Serial.println();` at the end.
 This function makes a new line (`ln` is short for "line"), which is like hitting "enter" in a word processor.

 #### Example